 A dead-end road, with a peculiar meaning: a small street with a high wall of houses on both sides abruptly ends in a green square, once the garden of a 19th-century villa which was demolished in order to remember.
 At the left-hand side a massive block emerges from the hilltop.
 The asphalted path appears to bend towards heaven in the form of a firm though slender tower, whose roots fade out like a stone veil, cascading to a paved plaza.
 This structure is visible all over the Belgian town of Liège.
-However, the path to the site is hidden behind the wide railroad tracks of the Liège-Guillemins station, a green wall and the surroundprocessions to the site's church, which was conceptualised but never realised as intended, nor used as a place of pilgrimage.
-Nevertheless, the people of Liège refer to this large building as a basilica despite the polygonal form of the construction and the absence of a Catholic honorary title.
+However, the path to the site is hidden behind the wide railroad tracks of the Liège-Guillemins station, a green wall and the surrounding garden city.
+At first sight, the memorial seems to be forced upon its location and neighborhood, built fast on confounded emotions (Fig. 5).